A Pensacola Domestic Violence Lawyer Can Help

 There are several charges that fall under domestic violence in Florida.
 The penalties depend on the severity of your charges and any mitigating or aggravating factors.
 We’ll explain how the law applies to your domestic violence charges in Pensacola and what you’re up against.

-Domestic Violence Crimes in Florida
+Domestic Violence Offenses in Florida

 According to § 741.28(2), domestic violence may include any of the following crimes when committed by a family or household member upon another family or household member: